American Airlines: Discrimination complaints

 On October 24, 2017, the NAACP issued a travel advisory for American Airlines urging African Americans to "exercise caution" when traveling with the airline.
 The NAACP issued the advisory after four incidents.
 In one incident, a black woman was moved from first class to coach while her white traveling companion was allowed to remain in first class.
 In another incident, a black man was forced to give up his seats after being confronted by two unruly white passengers.
 According to the NAACP, while they did receive complaints on other airlines, most of their complaints in the year before their advisory were on American Airlines.
 In July 2018, the NAACP lifted their travel advisory saying that American has made improvements to mitigate discrimination and unsafe treatment of African Americans.

+Disability violations

+In October 2024, the United States Department of Transportation imposed a $50 million penalty on American Airlines for violations of federal disability protection laws between 2019 and 2023, the largest such penalty ever assessed against an airline.
+The violations included unsafe physical assistance to wheelchair users and mishandling of thousands of wheelchairs.
+Of the $50 million, half was payable to the U.S. Treasury and half credited toward remediation investments including a wheelchair tracking system and additional staff at hub airports.

 Industrial action

-In 1999, American Airlines sued Allied Pilot's Association for $45.5 million over damages due to strike action, one of the largest fines ever levied against a trade union.
+In 1999, American Airlines sued Allied Pilots Association for $45.5 million over damages due to strike action, one of the largest fines ever levied against a trade union.

-In January 2020, the Allied Pilot's Association filed a lawsuit to stop flights between the United States and China over concerns about COVID-19.
-The Association of Professional Flight Attendents supported the court action.
+In January 2020, the Allied Pilots Association filed a lawsuit to stop flights between the United States and China over concerns about COVID-19.
+The Association of Professional Flight Attendants supported the court action.
 At the time, COVID-19 was mostly contained to China and had not reached pandemic status yet.
 Because of this action, American Airlines suspended their flights the following day.